ThiagoSiSa/ThiagoSiSa/README.md

 - 👋 Hi, I’m Thiago Silva
-- 👀 I’m interested in development, logic, data bases and backend
+- 👀 I’m interested in development, logic, databases and backend
-- 🌱 I’m currently learning javascript, nodejs, Ruby, Ruby on Rails, Sqlite and GitHub
+- 🌱 I’m currently working with PHP, Laravel, Golang, SQL, git and GitHub
 - 💞️ I’m looking to collaborate on system development challenges
 - 📫 How to reach me santos.auto@hotmail.com
 -